Danp04/danp04.github.io/docs/GitHub Pages/Static_site_generators.md

    **📝 Note:** the file *index.md* is your starting point for the formation of the web page.

 ### Configuring Jekyll
-To start working with Jekyll you need to use appropriate template named just-the-docs.
-You can fully use it only when you make a copy to your repository.
+To start working with Jekyll you need to use appropriate template named *just-the-docs*.
+You can fully modify it only when you make a copy to your repository.

 To copy *just-the-docs* template to your repository follow the steps below:
 1. In the top left corner on Github.com search for *just-the-docs* repository and open it.